 EBOV is a viral pathogen responsible for sporadic outbreaks in parts of Africa that can result in extremely high case fatality rates, as evidenced by the West African outbreak of 2013-2016 which resulted in a case fatality rate of ~70%.
 Previously, we have identified host factors such as Karyopherin alpha 1 and HSPA5 that the virus targets during infection.
 Current studies in the Reid laboratory are aimed at identifying additional host factors Co-opted by the virus during the course infection.
 Additionally, efforts are underway to develop novel assay systems to screen for novel EBOV antivirals.

-Enterovirus Research studies the biology of human enteroviruses, which are a genus of viruses that can cause illness in humans ranging from minor colds to acute cases of myocarditis, meningitis, pancreatisis, and paralysis.
-Our emertus faculty member, Steve Tracy, has continued to be productive in this area.
+Enterovirus Research studies the biology of human enteroviruses, which are a genus of viruses that can cause illness in humans ranging from minor colds to acute cases of myocarditis, meningitis, pancreatitis, and paralysis.
+Our emeritus faculty member, Steve Tracy, has continued to be productive in this area.
 Focusing on other diseases such as diabetes that may be linked to enteroviruses.
 His recent publication in Scientific American describes this concept in more detail.
 (Drescher and Tracy, 2018)

 Steven Carson, PhD